ileeprogrammer/Trading-notebook/README.md

 4. Integration with brokerages and order submission capabilities.
 5. Portfolio allocation and analysis to better understand performance.

-By implementing these strategies, I will build a sophisticated trading system that can generate higher returns while managing risk effectively.
+By implementing these steps, I will build a sophisticated trading system that can generate higher returns while managing risk effectively.